 14 November 1927

 Readers may be surprised to learn that the Rideau Canal of the twenty-first century is considerably different from the Rideau Canal of the nineteenth century.
 In the old days, the Canal was very much a gritty, working canal.
 While it had its share of pleasure boats that plied its length, commerce was its main function.
 At its Ottawa end, barges, pulled by horses and men along canal-side tow paths, were drawn to warehouses that stretched from the Plaza at Wellington Street to the Maria Street Bridge (the predecessor of the Laurier Avenue Bridge).
 Lumber, coal and other materials were piled high along its banks awaiting delivery.
 Consequently, the Rideau Canal was anything but a scenic port of entry into the nation’s capital.
-Later, railroads and train sheds replaced the warehouses on the eastern side when the Central Depot, the forerunner of Union Station (currently the Ottawa Conference Centre and soon to be the temporary home of the Senate), opened in 1896.
+Later, railroads and train sheds replaced the warehouses on the eastern side when the Central Depot, the forerunner of Union Station (now the temporary home of the Senate), opened in 1896.
 While practical, this was not an aesthetic improvement.

 The quality of the Canal’s water during the late nineteenth century was also considerably different than that of today.
 While we sometimes complain about the turbid nature of the water and the summertime weeds that choke stretches of the waterway and parts of Dow’s Lake, this is nothing compared to the complaints of residents of the 1880s.
 Then the Canal literally stank.
 The sewer that drained the southern portion of Wellington Ward, the neighbourhood located between Concession Street (Bronson Avenue) and Bank Street flowed into the Canal at Lewis Street.
 The smell was particularly bad in spring when the effluent that had entered the Canal through the winter thawed.
 Reportedly, the stench of festering sewage was overpowering.
 So bad were the conditions, the federal government forced the municipal authorities to fix things.
 After considerable delay, a proper sewer was constructed.